Joe Crabtree's Drum Blog

 try-trying again every time you don't succeed.
 Applying this simple

+rule basically allows pretty much anyone to do pretty much anything.
 What I want to talk about here is not the initial learning.
 Everybody

 knows that picking up a new skill is going to be difficult.
 If you've